Shunshisai Hokkai (春始斎北海) (artist )

 1) in color Osaka-Holzschnitte by Hendrick Lühl, p.
 98.

-2) in Ikeda Bunko, Kamigata yakusha-e shūsei, vol. 2, Osaka, 1998, #414.
+2) in Ikeda Bunko, Kamigata yakusha-e shūsei, vol. 2, Osaka, 1998, #414, page 130.
 The author, Susumu Matsudaira, gives the title of the play as Tsugiawase Koshiji no Meiboku.

 3) in color in Schätze der Kamigata: Japanische Farbholzschnitte aus Osaka 1780-1880, MNHA (Musée national d'histoire et d'art Luxembourg), 2012, p.
 245, #528.
 This catalogue lists the publishers as Oki and Fujita.
-The also identify the artist as 'Hukusei', a name we cannot find anywhere else.
+The also identify the artist as 'Hukusei', a name we cannot find anywhere else and may be a typo.
+Also, the copy in this catalog shows Ohatsu wearing a dark blue outer robe as in the one in the Lyon Collection.

 4) in color Osaka Prints by Dean J. Schwaab, Rizzoli, p.
 155, #149, 1989.
 In this book Schwaab illustrates the later, commercial edition of this design with an orange kimono; but without the artist's seal and without the silver pigment on the short sword blade.
 He lists the publishers as Fujita and Tamaoka.